We’re a smoke-free site, so smoking isn’t allowed inside the buildings or in our grounds of any of our premises.

 70% of smokers say that they want to give up (Office of National Statistics).

-The Norfolk Stop Smoking Service can support smokers who want to quit.
-Its advisers can provide support, advice and access to nicotine replacement therapy or other products to help smokers to quit.
+The Norfolk Stop Smoking Service can support smokers who want to quit by providing support, advice and access to nicotine replacement therapy or other products.